St Albans City & District Council distributes funding to community groups and projects through the Voluntary and Community Sector fund.

 Community Grants Fund (CGF)

-Read the Guidance below for further details on how to apply.
+Read the guidance below for further details about how to apply.

-An online information event was held on Tuesday 23 June where further advice was given on how to make an application.
-View the Vimeo broadcast of the event here.
+An online information event was held on Thursday 12th November where further advice was given on how to make an application.

-The Community Grants Fund will be awarded once a year for 2020/21, however, groups are encouraged to get in touch with the Community Engagement team throughout the year to discuss their individual needs.
+Although this is the final Community Grants Fund round for 2020-2021, groups are encouraged to get in touch with the Community Engagement team throughout the year to discuss their individual needs.

 The guidance and application form can be found below.